-The food is basic, and the drinks were hideously expensive, about 3-4 times the price of beverages in town.
-Included in the US$43 (+5% card fee) price is a basic breakfast and lunch at controlled quantities; you can’t really ask for more as staff show annoyance; meals do not include any beverage at all, not even water.
+The food is basic, and the drinks are hideously expensive, about 3-4 times the price of beverages in Bagan.
+Included in the USD$43 (+5% card fee) price, is a basic breakfast and lunch at controlled quantities.
+You can’t really ask for more as staff show annoyance.
+Meals do not include any beverage at all, not even bottled water.

-Unfortunately, our transiting time in Mandalay meant we may have missed the local ferry as didn’t have a ticket, so opted to book the expensive ferry trip just to be sure.
-The local ferry takes about 2-3 hours longer and you need to take your own food for the trip; I would have taken this ferry instead, especially as we saw it along the way during our trip!
+Unfortunately, our transiting time in Mandalay meant that we may have missed the local ferry as we didn’t have a ticket, so opted to book the expensive ferry trip just to be sure.
+The local ferry takes about 2-3 hours longer and you need to take your own food for the trip.
+I would have taken this ferry instead, especially as we saw the ferry along the way during our trip.

-You see village river life at it’s rustic reality.
-The bustle of river life is a treat for any photographer or just relaxing on deck and taking it all in is also pretty cool.
-A once in a lifetime experience (unless you’re lucky enough to do it again.
+You see village river life at its rustic reality.
+The bustle of river life is a treat for any photographer or just relaxing on deck and taking it all in, is also pretty cool.
+This is a once in a lifetime experience unless you’re lucky enough to do it again.

 Bagan Archaeological Zone